UVM Medical Center

 Burlington Lakeside VA Clinic (BLC) and White River Junction VA Medical Center (WRJ VAMC)

 The Burlington Lakeside VA Clinic (BLC) is one of the Community-Based Outpatient Clinic of the White River Junction VA.
 Located in Burlington about 15 minutes from UVMMC, the BLC offers a wide variety of services to military veterans including Primary Care, Mental Health, Audiology, Cardiology, Sleep Medicine, and Physical Therapy.
-The BLC is a primary outpatient psychiatry training site for PGY3 and 4 residents in the VA track (2 of 5 residents) and beginning in 2018, a third PGY3 resident will spend time here on their Community Psychiatry rotation seeing patients with severe and persistent mental illness.
+The BLC is a primary outpatient psychiatry training site for PGY3 and 4.
 In the PGY4 year, the VA walk-in clinic is one of our Consult to Primary care sites.

 The WRJ VA Medical Center is a 74-bed, acute care facility that provides a full range of primary, secondary, and specialty care.
 All PGY2 residents do a one-month rotation at the Residential Recovery Center (a 14 bed Substance Abuse Residential Rehabilitation Treatment Program) where they obtain training in treatment of veterans with Substance Use Disorders.
-For the month, residents travel 1.5 hours to the WRJ VA, staying overnight in dorm-style lodging and attending didactics via a remote connection.
+For the month, residents travel 1.5 hours two times a week to the WRJ VA while also working in the BLC VA office and attending didactics via a remote connection.

 Butabika and Mulago Hospitals, Kampala Uganda